japila-books/spark-sql-internals/docs/spark-sql-LongHashedRelation.md

 # LongHashedRelation

-`LongHashedRelation` is a link:spark-sql-HashedRelation.adoc[HashedRelation] that is used when `HashedRelation` is requested for a link:spark-sql-HashedRelation.adoc#apply[concrete HashedRelation instance] when the single key is of type long.
+`LongHashedRelation` is a spark-sql-HashedRelation.md[HashedRelation] that is used when `HashedRelation` is requested for a spark-sql-HashedRelation.md#apply[concrete HashedRelation instance] when the single key is of type long.

 `LongHashedRelation` is also a Java `Externalizable`, i.e. when persisted, only the identity is written in the serialization stream and it is the responsibility of the class to <<writeExternal, save>> and <<readExternal, restore>> the contents of its instances.

 `LongHashedRelation` is <<creating-instance, created>> when:

-. `HashedRelation` is requested for a link:spark-sql-HashedRelation.adoc#apply[concrete HashedRelation] (and <<apply, apply>> factory method is used)
+. `HashedRelation` is requested for a spark-sql-HashedRelation.md#apply[concrete HashedRelation] (and <<apply, apply>> factory method is used)

-. `LongHashedRelation` is requested for a <<asReadOnlyCopy, read-only copy>> (when `BroadcastHashJoinExec` is requested to link:spark-sql-SparkPlan-BroadcastHashJoinExec.adoc#doExecute[execute])
+. `LongHashedRelation` is requested for a <<asReadOnlyCopy, read-only copy>> (when `BroadcastHashJoinExec` is requested to spark-sql-SparkPlan-BroadcastHashJoinExec.md#doExecute[execute])

 === [[writeExternal]] `writeExternal` Method